 Step Five: Extend an Offer

 After checking references and clearances, rank the top three candidates.
-Then offer the position verbally to the first-choice (A) candidate.
+Then offer the position verbally to the A (first choice) candidate.
 Give the first-choice candidate 24 hours to make a decision.
-If he or she makes a verbal acceptance, send an offer letter immediately confirming the salary and benefits that were negotiated, as well as the start date, working hours, and whether the position is exempt or non-exempt from overtime.
+If he or she makes a verbal acceptance, send an offer letter immediately confirming the salary and benefits that were negotiated as well as the start date, working hours and whether the position is exempt or non-exempt from overtime.
 The offer letter should have a signature line for the candidate to sign.
 The signed offer letter should be sent back within 24 hours.

 The Tech Talent Acquisition Secret Weapon

-What if you could find a turnkey solution that ensures a successful outcome in all five stages of the tech talent acquisition process described above?
-That’s what an external information technology (IT) staffing firm is all about.
+What if you could find a turn-key solution that ensures a successful outcome in all five stages of the tech talent acquisition process described above?
+That’s what an external IT staffing firm is all about.
 It’s the tech hiring manager’s best friend—and secret weapon.

 The sooner the decision to go with an external firm can be made after the position opens up and the firm decides to fill it, the better.
 The staffing firm should be contacted and an interview requested with an account manager experienced in supply chain technology staffing.
-A good account manager is a detail-oriented person who not only asks the right questions—lots of questions—to get all the information about the job requirements, but can also produce four to six candidates who were already pre-screened and pre-qualified, and are believed to be a strong fit for the position.
+A good account manager is an attention-to-detail person who will not only ask the right questions – lots of questions – to get all the information about the job requirements, but will also be able to produce four to six candidates who have already been pre-screened and pre-qualified and are believed to be a strong fit for the position.
 A top-flight staffing firm is able to map candidates quickly to the specific requirements of any tech position.
-A key at this stage of the recruitment outsourcing process is to provide the staffing firm with complete and detailed information about the position, and the hard and soft skills needed for success.
+A key at this stage of the recruitment outsourcing process is to provide the staffing firm with complete and detailed information about the position and the “hard” and “soft” skills needed for success.
 The more complete picture the staffing firm has, the quicker the search and the better the results.

 Because external IT staffing firms are paid to find the A players, they make it their business to know who the top people are and how to find them.
 The best staffing companies have their own proprietary applicant tracking systems using specialized database software to harvest cream-of-the-crop talent from many different sources.
-Not only that, but premier firms offer a “try before you buy” guarantee, so that an applicant who doesn’t work out within 30 days is replaced.
+Not only that, but premier firms will offer a “try before you buy” guarantee that an applicant who doesn’t work out within 30 days will be replaced.

-Marc Berman, president of Vector Technical Resources, assists government contractors, technology firms and commercial enterprises with staffing their most critical IT positions with quality professionals.
+Marc Berman, President of Vector Technical Resources, has nearly two decades of experience within the staffing industry.
+He assists government contractors, technology firms and commercial enterprises with staffing their most critical IT positions with quality professionals.